 28 Days of AIP Meal Plan Series by Christina Feindel

 Christina is a meal planning goddess.
 If you prefer books instead of a subscription service, this series is for you!
-She has five meal plan e-books available: 28 Days of AIP, 28 Days of Low-FODMAP AIP, 28 Days of No-Cook AIP, and 28 Days of One-Pot AIP, and 28 Days of Low-Histamine AIP.
+She has five meal plan e-books available: 28 Days of AIP, 28 Days of Low-FODMAP AIP, 28 Days of No-Cook AIP, 28 Days of One-Pot AIP, and 28 Days of Low-Histamine AIP.

 The FODMAP-Free Paleo Breakthrough by Anne Angelone